farlee2121/DevEssentialsBlog/content/draft/2023-05-08-Event-driven-for-domain-modeling.md

 <!-- TODO: I might have to ask doug if I can publish this -->

 Continuing my event storm explorations, I tested out several approaches for translating event storms into system designs.
-The clear winner was based on the functional core pattern.
+The clear winner was based on an event-driven functional core pattern.
 <!--more-->